How can we help you today?

 • Managing returns and disputes is important for maintaining a positive seller rating and protecting your business.

-Selling on eBay has been part of online commerce since 1995.
-Today, the platform connects millions of buyers and sellers worldwide with around 134 active million users worldwide and 2.4 billion listings, making it a well-established option for individuals and small businesses looking to sell products online.
+eBay has been part of online commerce since 1995.
+Today, the platform connects millions of buyers and sellers worldwide with around 136 million active users worldwide and 2.5 billion active listings, making it a well-established option for individuals and small businesses looking to sell products online.

 How to start selling on eBay